syncfusion/blazor-docs/src/charts/chart/getting-started/getting-started-wasm.md

 ![chart](../images/getting-started/column.png)

-## Add Chart and Axis Titles
+## Add Titles

-You can add a title using [`Title`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_DataSource) property to the chart and an axis to provide quick information to the user about the data plotted in the chart.
+Using the `Title` property, you can add a title to the chart and the axes to provide the user with quick information about the data plotted in the chart.

 ```csharp
 @using Syncfusion.Blazor.Charts